Fault-Tolerant Resource Comparison of Qudit and Qubit Encodings for Diagonal Quadratic Operators: Regime 1: Time Evolution via Product Formulas (Trotterization)

 Lemmas~\ref{prop:mass-trotter-qubit} and~\ref{prop:su2_irred} reduce the specific Regime~1 constructions to circuits containing a known number of one-parameter rotations.
 This allows a gate-set--agnostic asymptotic comparison between the qubit implementation of Lemma~\ref{prop:mass-trotter-qubit} and the qudit implementation obtained from Lemma~\ref{prop:su2_irred} followed by independent synthesis of the resulting embedded two-level $SU(2)$ rotations under a uniform per-rotation error allocation.
 Rather than asserting an explicit $C^{\mathrm{(qd)}}_{SU(2)}$, we ask what relative synthesis performance of those qudit primitives would be required for the qudit construction to use fewer non-Cliffords than the qubit baseline at the same overall precision.
 Theorem~\ref{prop:regime1_comparison} states the resulting requirement.

 \begin{theorem} Let $U=e^{-it\phi_x^2}$ be a single-site Trotter step on a $d$-level qudit, and let $n_b=\lceil\log_2 d\rceil$.
-Consider the qudit implementation obtained by Lemma~\ref{prop:su2_irred}, with rotations synthesized independently under a uniform per-rotation error allocation.
+Consider the qudit implementation obtained by Lemma~\ref{prop:su2_irred}, with each embedded two-level $SU(2)$ rotation synthesized independently under a uniform per-rotation error allocation.
 If this qudit decomposition is to asymptotically use fewer non-Cliffords than the qubit implementation of Lemma~\ref{prop:mass-trotter-qubit}, then the non-Clifford synthesis cost of the required one-parameter $SU(2)$ rotations must be smaller than that of qubit-optimal $R_z$ synthesis in Clifford+T by a factor

 i.e., by an exponentially strong advantage in $n_b$. \end{theorem}

 \begin{proof} By Lemma~\ref{prop:su2_irred}, $U=e^{-it\phi_x^2}$ uses $(d-1)$ nontrivial one-parameter embedded $SU(2)$ rotations; denote this count by